-Private equity markets rebounded strongly in late 2020 and into 2021 following a period of heightened uncertainty and reduced activity associated with the pandemic.
+Calendar 2021 was a stand-out year for private equity markets, with momentum carrying through from 2020.
+Favourable conditions have continued into 2022, despite uncertainty associated with ongoing waves of COVID-19 variants (Delta in mid-2021 and Omicron in late 2021/early 2022), the proposition of rising central banks rates at year end in response to inflation and elevated geopolitical risks in Europe.
 Performance of the Fund's investment in the US Select Private Opportunities Fund, L.P.
-(LP), the investment vehicle through which the Fund invests in the underlying US private investment funds, was strong during the period, up approximately 39.6% in US dollar (USD) terms.
-When translated into Australian dollars as at 31 March 2021 for the purposes of reporting however, the return was largely offset as a result of the rebound in the Australian dollar (AUD), which rose 23.9% against the USD.
-The performance of the Fund on a total return (inclusive of distributions paid to investors) post-tax Net Tangible Asset (NTA) basis was 10.7% for FY21, while longer-term performance has been stronger, with the Fund returning 12.9% p.a. since inception.
+(LP), the investment vehicle through which the Fund invests in the underlying US private investment funds, was strong during the period, contributing to performance of the Fund on a total return (inclusive of all costs and distributions paid to investors) post-tax Net Tangible Asset (NTA) basis of 24.3% for FY22.
+Longer-term performance has also been strong, with the Fund returning 14.1% p.a. since inception.

-Underlying the NTA returns, this year's financial results are pleasing.
-Net profit was \$5.8 million or 15.0 cents per Unit, compared with \$14.6 million or 37.4 cents per Unit for the previous financial year (FY20).
-The key components of this result include substantial distributions received (\$5.5 million) from the LP and a \$19.1 million fair value movement gain in the Fund's investment in the LP offset by a \$13.1 million unrealised foreign currency translation loss.
-At 31 March 2021, the Fund had pre-tax net assets of \$65.9 million representing \$1.69 per Unit and post-tax net assets of \$65.3 million representing \$1.67 per Unit.
+Underpinning the strong NTA returns, this year's financial results are pleasing.
+Net profit was \$11.3 million or 29.5 cents per Unit, compared with \$5.8 million or 15.0 cents per Unit for the previous financial year (FY21).
+The key components of this result include substantial net cash distributions received (\$29.5 million) from the LP and a \$13.2 million fair value movement gain in the Fund's investment in the LP, which includes a modest unrealised foreign currency translation gain.
+At 31 March 2022, the Fund had pre-tax net assets of \$51.6 million representing \$1.39 per Unit and post-tax net assets of \$49.9 million representing \$1.34 per Unit.